Data-centric Architecture Forum

 - Metadata Management in DCA (Panel) – Some of the DCA environments we have seen are primarily metadata management environments, and all DCA has an important metadata component.
 This will be a moderated panel discussion with potential demos of different approaches to managing metadata in a DCA style environment.

 - Security (Panel) – Virtually everyone we’ve surveyed agrees that security is one of the key issues for this type of architecture.
-As we shift the locus of control for authorization from the application to the architecture there will be some profound changes.
-We hope to have a combination of demos followed by interactive discussion of approaches to this key part of the architecture.
+As we shift the focus of control for authorization from the application to the architecture there will be some profound changes.
+We will have a combination of demos followed by interactive discussion of approaches to this key part of the architecture.

 - Knowledge Graphs and Graph Databases – Many of the data-centric solutions developed to data have been based on graph databases and/or knowledge graphs.
 While this is not essential, we plan to explore this, along with demos of vendor products.

 - Implementation Strategies (Panel) – How to get from application-centric to data-centric.
 We know it can’t be done in a “big bang”, so this session will be a panel discussion of pros and cons of viable strategies.

 - Governance (Panel) – It is expected that data-centric architectures will have two characteristics that raise the bar for governance: there will be a much higher rate of sharing of information as well as models, which increases the coordination costs, and at the same time one of the goals is to create architectures that are easier to change, therefore increasing the velocity of change.
 This session will explore ways for attacking these twin challenges.